Skip to content

 What is an assignment?

-Assignments are where business owners can transfer a right or benefit given to them under a contractual arrangement to a third party.
+Assignments are a mechanism by which business owners can transfer a right or benefit granted to them under a contractual arrangement to a third party.

 What is a novation?